alephium/www/src/content/homepage.md

       syntax inspired by the Rust programming language.
 It allows for building efficient and secure smart contracts easily.
 It's specifically designed to facilitate the creation of DeFi dApps!
+numbersSection:
+  title: Some numbers
+  subtitle: We're passionate and committed to outstanding quality in everything
+    we do.
+We took the necessary time to transform theory into actual technologies.
 ecosystemSection:
   title: Ecosystem
   subtitle: Growing fast